We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 If it is something that is amazing, but your heart’s not invested in it, or you just can’t do it because you don’t find meaning and purpose in it, at some point, you’re going to have to change that.

-“It’s a luxury to be able to have these thoughts as an immigrant when your parents didn’t have that luxury, and so they couldn’t understand your plight.”
+“It’s a luxury to be able to have these thoughts as an immigrant when your parents didn’t have that luxury, and so they can’t understand your plight.”

 Being able to understand what my parents were going through, and opening so many doors for them to see that America is a place where you can become whatever you want, do whatever you want, and be successful at it.
 I think it was novel and new to them.